TanklesXL/gladvent/README.md

 To add this library to your project run: `gleam add gladvent` and add `import gladvent` to your main gleam file.

+> [!IMPORTANT]
+> This package works only on gleam's erlang target!

+> [!NOTE]
+> Due to changes made in gleam 1.5, users that were calling gladvent via `gleam run -m` should upgrade to v2 and add a call to `gladvent.run` in their project `main` function.

 ## Using the library

-This library provides 2 options to run your advent of code solvers, once you've added gladvent as a dependency via `gleam add gladvent --dev`:
+Once you've added gladvent as a dependency via `gleam add gladvent --dev`, simply add `gladvent.run()` to your project's `main` function.

-1. The easiest way: call it via `gleam run -m gladvent [ARGS]`, not requiring a custom `main()` function.
-1. The easy way: simply add `gladvent.main()` to the end of your project's `main` function.

 ## Multi-year support